junhua/UOL-OOP-CM2005/README.md

-# UOL-OOP-OCT2023
+# UOL-OOP-CM2005

-This repository is the teaching material for the Object Oriented Programming (Apr 2023) offered by Goldsmith, University of London.
+This repository is the teaching material for the Object Oriented Programming offered by Goldsmith, University of London.

 Each topic (except Topic 1 and 6) contains the starter and final code.

-The tutorial can be found at: [link](https://simgejl.notion.site/CM2005-OOP-Apr-2023-93758c769c014df89dffd5a0b7653f5b?pvs=4)
+The tutorial can be found at: [link](https://simgejl.notion.site/CM2005-OOP-Oct-2023-6e1b8633d0384cd2923106d843e957c4?pvs=4)

 If you use this software, please cite it as below.